 Time management hack: Iron your wrinkly clothes while you dry your hair! #Style & Grooming#clothes#great-ideas#hacks November 1 | Guest post by Jax Hair dryers, they're not just for drying hair anymore… I had a baskets! moment this morning.
 I was wearing a cotton stretch polo and, of course, the boob area was smooth and wrinkle free but not-so-much for the rest of the shirt.
 What to do?
 Well I had to blow dry my hair still, so I started blow drying the shirt and smoothing it with my hand.
 And you know what?
 It worked!
 I was able to release the wrinkles in the most obvious areas.
 I will definitely need to try this more often.
+Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Jax Jax is a humanoid, unfortunately, living in Framingham, MA with her husband, two roommates, and parakeet named Wacky.
+Fix Typo Guest post written by Jax Jax is a humanoid, unfortunately, living in Framingham, MA with her husband, two roommates, and parakeet named Wacky.
 She dreams of one day having a space for everything and everything as space in her attic craftroom and basement workshop.
-The three flights of stairs really do wonders for the thighs. http://craftjax.blogspot.com PREVIOUS Haunted horror-themed house in Seattle NEXT A skull-themed bathroom with surprising storage ideas Toggle comments [ 10 ] Awesome!
+The three flights of stairs really do wonders for the thighs. http://craftjax.blogspot.com PREVIOUS Haunted horror-themed house in Seattle NEXT Talking to tweens about sex and masturbation: keep calm and spank on Show/Hide comments [ 10 ] Awesome!
 I take cotton stuff into the shower with me and hang it up where the water won't hit it.
 Helps steam the wrinkles out of lighter fabric.
 The hair dryer trick will be great with heavier stuff!
 4 agree Reply i do this too! works for a lot of things and is especially great when traveling & you don't want to walk around with incidental suitcase wrinkles :o) 1 agrees Reply I use my flat iron to iron collars and cuffs and re-crease deflated pleats!
 8 agree Reply I hate ironing, so I smooth out wrinkles with squirting the area with a spray bottle of water and then smoothing with my hands.
 Pair that with the hairdryer and you've got a good method!
 1 agrees Reply For a little extra wrinkle power, spritz your garments with water, then blow dry.
-Reply I haven't used a hair dryer for hair in years, but its great for 1/ warming up cold socks on winter mornings 2/making the seals on food containers more flexible so you can close 'em and get the leftovers in the freezer 1 agrees Reply #2 here just blew my mind.
+Reply I haven't used a hair dryer for hair in years, but its great for 1/ warming up cold socks on winter mornings 2/making the seals on food containers more flexible so you can close 'em and get the leftovers in the freezer 2 agree Reply #2 here just blew my mind.
 2 agree Reply I don't blow dry my hair, but I've been known to blow dry chocolate gnache frosting that was setting up to fast for me to spread it smoothly.
 It ended up perfectly smooth and lovely like a magazine picture.
 So that's how they do that!
 Reply For clothes without any metallic bits, you can spritz them with water and pop 'em in the microwave for a few seconds– no more than that, though, because you can overdo it: I once burned a bunch of holes into my favorite shirt that way.
 Reply Before I start my makeup ritual, I throw wrinkly clothes in the dryer on low with a couple of clean towels (and maybe a dryer sheet, if it's something that needs refreshing).
 They're always de-wrinkled and nice smelling by the time I'm primped and ready to get dressed!
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.